Inventory Accuracy for RMX Plants with Hyperion LiDAR

 Initial Investment

-The total initial cost for Hyperion implementation is $6,600.00.
-This amount covers all necessary hardware, network setup, installation, and the first month of service.
+Total cost covering hardware, network setup, installation, and first month of service.

 Recurring Costs